Canada Day? 4th of July? Here’s your Meal.

 Enough of the history – Onward to the stuff commonly associated with beef Stroganov that, frankly, shouldn’t be – Please note, I’m not saying you can’t do these things – I’m merely pointing out that, if authentic is important, this stuff won’t be in the mix.
 Pretty much the entire no-no list came from American ‘improvements’ to the dish.

-Mushrooms – Russian purists say unequivocally that mushrooms in beef stroganoff is inauthentic.
+Mushrooms – Russian purists say unequivocally that mushrooms in beef stroganoff is not authentic.
 You can do it if you dig it, but try it at least once without.
 Mushrooms are potent – They add a number of elements of taste and texture that can easily overwhelm what should be a delicate balance of flavors.
 So if you do add them, make them good ones, and pay attention to proportion – half to a loose full cup is plenty – And for the record?
 Yeah, I add them – Shiitakes from our tribe in Minnesota, along with a half cup of steeping liquid.

 Served on Noodles – Never done in Russia.
 Served over mashed or roasted potatoes, or accompanied by fried potatoes are the ways it was done, and later, over rice as well.
 Don’t get me wrong, freshly made egg noodles are great with Stroganoff, but you owe it to yourself to try the more authentic accompaniments – And doing so gives you a built in excuse to make several batches…